The LaFontaines

 The LaFontaines were a rock band from Motherwell, Scotland.
-Their lineup consisted of Kerim (Kerr) Okan (vocals), Jamie Keenan (drums, vocals) and Darren McCaughey (guitars, production).
+Their lineup consisted of Kerr Okan (vocals), Jamie Keenan (drums, vocals) and Darren McCaughey (guitars, production).
 The band was formed in 2008 and have released four studio albums: Class (2015), Common Problem (2017), Junior (2019), and Business as Usual (2024).

 History

 Formation (2008–2012)

 The band played their first concert at King Tut's Wah Wah Hut on 26 June 2008 opening for American rap duo The Cool Kids.
 They then went on to build a local following with shows supporting Beardyman, N-Dubz, Chiddy Bang, Mongrel and Example and Festival appearances at RockNess and Live at Loch Lomond.

 In 2011, John Gerard replaced bassist Anna Smith and the band embarked on their first tour of the UK supporting Twin Atlantic.
 They released their first music video for "Paper Chase" and were selected to perform on the T Break stage at T in the Park.
 The band's performance was in front of a capacity audience, a first for the T Break stage.
 A headline Scottish Tour followed this with a sold out date at Stereo in Glasgow.

 The following year they continued to tour the UK supporting 3OH!3 and The Blackout and self-released their first single "Light Up the Background".